Aroop-Singh/Selenium_scraper/README.md

 Warning: Don't run these specially linkdin on your personal account use the burner account and have an extra layer of safety like VPN.
 If linkdin detects these crapping
          activities they can ban you for these.

 The data I collect through these codes are just for educational purposes and in no way to be sold or used for any monetary value.
+For any help, you can refer to the sample data attached as well.

 This repository contains three Selenium-based automation scripts that extract structured data from different types of platforms.
 Each script is designed to work independently and saves the scraped data into CSV files for analysis or tracking.